erlange/wbm-dl/README.md

 * `Num`
     Line number.
 * `Original`
-    Contains the original address of the URL.
-Not the archived location.
+    Contains the original location of the item.
 * `Source`
-    Contains the archived address of the URL.
+    Contains the archived location of the item in the Internet Wayback Archive Machine.
+You can use the value for manually downloading.
 * `Status`
     Contains the HTTP status code.
 If flag `-A` is omitted and no error occured the value will be `200 (OK)`.
 If this value is empty an error might have occured.
 You can then consult the `ErrorMsg` to examine the error and use the `Source` to manually download the individual file.
 * `Target`